huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Learn with no end in mind.
 Learn for no reason at all.
 [Learn how to learn.](https://www.coursera.org/learn/learning-how-to-learn) [Learn in public.](https://www.swyx.io/learn-in-public)

 Try to learn something about everything and everything about something every day.
 Never, ever stop learning.
 If you are not growing, you are dying.
-[If you don't learn, you can't change, and if you are not changing, what is the point of being here?](https://x.com/librarymindset/status/1530100260361539589) Think about it again!
+[If you don’t learn, you can’t change, and if you are not changing, what is the point of being here?](https://x.com/librarymindset/status/1530100260361539589) Think about it again!
 Cherish this massive birth gift.
 Always have faith in your capability learn new skills, no matter how hard the task seems.
 [Your ability to learn is not fixed, it can change with your effort.](https://www.youtube.com/watch?v=H14bBuluwB8)

 Question every rule.
 Always dig deeper.
 Doubt everything.
 Remove all labels.
 [Don’t believe everything you believe now.](https://www.goodreads.com/work/quotes/95742516-don-t-believe-everything-you-think-why-your-thinking-is-the-beginning) No beliefs are true.
 [Avoid the trap of expertise and experience.](https://hbr.org/podcast/2019/04/avoiding-the-expertise-trap)

 Be ready to transform yourself completely into another person, and be ready to be in an internal state of self-revolution at any time.
 Strong opinions, loosely held.
 Be dynamic, flexible, and open-minded.
-[Don't get married to past views.](https://m.youtube.com/watch?v=m4RVTK7iU1c) Stay curious.
+[Don’t get married to past views.](https://m.youtube.com/watch?v=m4RVTK7iU1c) Stay curious.

 Expect nothing.
 Expectations are limitations.
 They limit your true potential.
 Know your limits but never stop trying to exceed them.